nelopauselli/esp8266-telnet-server/README.md

 # esp8266-telnet-server
 A telnet server on esp8266 open to extend the commands

-_This code was writed using [PlatformIO](https://platformio.org/) and [vscode](https://code.visualstudio.com/).
-Would you like the Arduino IDE friendly code?... tell me!_
+_This code was written using [PlatformIO](https://platformio.org/) and [vscode](https://code.visualstudio.com/).
+Would you like the code as Arduino IDE friendly?... tell me!_

 # Getting started
 ```cpp